zzhixin/logseq-long-form-plugin/README.md

 npm run build
 ```

-Load [`dist/`](./dist) as an unpacked Logseq plugin.
+2. In Logseq, load the [`dist/`](./dist) folder as an unpacked plugin.

+## Daily Use

+After the plugin is loaded, the main things you will use are:

+- The toolbar mode button: switches between outline and long-form views
+- The export button: opens the Markdown export panel, or copies directly if direct export is enabled
+- The command palette: includes mode switching, heading tools, meta block tools, export, and timestamp insertion

+Some writing behaviors are also enhanced automatically:

+- Pressing `Enter` at the end of a heading creates a child block
+- Pressing `Enter` at the end of a non-empty `- ` item creates the next list item
+- Pressing `Enter` on an empty `- ` item exits the list

+## Settings

+The plugin currently includes settings for:

+- Display width and spacing
+- Showing or hiding timestamps
+- Showing or hiding meta blocks
+- Word-count goal and font size
+- Direct export to clipboard
+- Right-sidebar support

+## Markdown Export

+The exporter is meant to produce cleaner Markdown than raw block text.

+It currently:

+- Removes long-form-only helper tags and list properties
+- Preserves headings
+- Preserves numbered lists
+- Preserves real `- ` content where appropriate
+- Can copy directly to the clipboard without opening the export panel

+## Current Limitations

+This rebuild is already usable for real writing, but it is not trying to claim full parity with the historical plugin yet.

+The main known gaps are:

+- The original heading automation is only partially recreated
+- Some edge cases in export still need refinement
+- The old visual guide / threading UI is not included

-## Notes
+## Project Notes

-- This project does not import or bundle the original plugin's release files.
+- This project does not bundle old release files from the original plugin
-- The original repository contents are only reference material for behavior discovery.
+- The original repository is used only as behavior reference
-- For current status, completed features, known limitations, and restart notes, see [docs/status-summary.zh.md](./docs/status-summary.zh.md).
+- For detailed internal status and restart notes, see [docs/status-summary.zh.md](./docs/status-summary.zh.md)